francisco-linux/loiane.github.io/_posts/2018-05-1-upgrading-to-angular-v6.md

 #### 2: ng update

-Needless to say, please do create a branch to update your project, as you'll never now if all dependencies will still work after upgrading to Angular v6.
+Needless to say, please do create a branch to update your project, as you'll never know if all dependencies will still work after upgrading to Angular v6.

 We can use `ng update -d` or `ng update --dry-run` to check what needs to be updated in our project: